aws/aws-parallelcluster/api/client/src/docs/LimitExceededExceptionResponseContent.md

 # LimitExceededExceptionResponseContent

-The client is sending more than the allowed number of requests per unit of time.
+The client is sending more than the allowed number of requests per unit of time..

 ## Properties
 Name | Type | Description | Notes